NoeBerdoz/Remediation-Cloud/documentationremediation.md

     $ ulimit -n

-If your console show less then 65535 do the following :
+If the number is less than `65535` do the following :
-Go to /etc/security/limits.conf and add the following lines at the end of the file :
+Go to `/etc/security/limits.conf` and add this config at the end of the file :

+    (Root) $ echo "
     root soft nofile 65536
     root hard nofile 65536
     * soft nofile 65536
-    * hard nofile 65536
+    * hard nofile 65536" >> /etc/security/limits.conf

-Then reboot your machine
+Then reboot your shell

 ## Optimize Network Kernel Parameters
-Add these lines to your file at /etc/sysctl.conf
+Add this config to `/etc/sysctl.conf`

-    net.core.somaxconn = 1024
+    (Root) $ echo "net.core.somaxconn = 1024
     net.core.netdev_max_backlog = 5000
     net.core.rmem_max = 16777216
     net.core.wmem_max = 16777216